Engineering Diffraction Testing

 4. In the fit property browser, all the plotted spectra should be available in the Settings > Workspace combo box.
 In the central Run Selection table, remove one spectrum from the plot by unticking the Plot checkbox for one row.
 The Settings > Workspace combo box should now update and not include the removed spectrum.

 5. Right-click on the plot image and select Add Peak and add a peak to the plot.
-Change the peak type and add another peak.
-Also add a Linear background.
+Change the peak type by right clicking on the plot and selecting Select peak type and add another peak.
+Also add a Linear background by right clicking on the plot to select Add background and selecting LinearBackground as the function.
 Make sure to add a BackToBackExponential peak if you have not already.
 For BackToBackExponential peaks, the A and B parameters should be fixed automatically for ENGIN-X data.

 7. In the Fit property browser, go to Setup > Custom Setup.
 The function string, including the best-fit parameters, should also have been automatically saved as a custom setup.
 Select Setup > Clear Model, then select this new custom setup model.
 Inspect the fit by clicking Fit > Evaluate Function.